kufaii/SHXTTIER/README.md

-# This is a fork of the phase 2 project for public viewing
+# This is a cloned repo of the phase 2 project for public viewing
-Since the original repo isnt available for the public, im creating this fork solely to showcase my past project Deployed but unmaintained version: [Deployed Version](https://shxttier.vercel.app/)
+Since the original repo isnt available for the public, im creating this fork solely to showcase my past project.
+Deployed but unmaintained version: [Deployed Version](https://shxttier.vercel.app/)

 # SHXTTIER